mzmuda101-prog/excel-workbench-pwa/README.md

 ## Notes

 Some deeper product and research notes are kept in separate files in this repo.
 They are useful for development context, but `README.md` and `ROADMAP.md` are the main public-facing entry points.

+## License

+The source code of this project is available under the `MIT` license.

+Exception:
+the project logo, branding elements, screenshots, visual identity, and other presentation assets remain the property of Mateusz Zmuda and are not intended for reuse as ready-made branding or product presentation materials without explicit permission.